Monday, July 27, 2020

 The other large difference is that it has no classes like D&D, no attached attached special class powers.
 Everyone in principle can learn everything.
 The professions in the system are just a list of the skills that you can spend the bulk of your points on when you create your character, typically about ten.

 Basic role playing has no magic system by default, and no default spell list.
 This means the magic rules differ from variant to variant.
-If there is magic, then anyone can use it, it is not limited to a class of wizards, as there are no classes.
 Variants with professions that primarily cast spells require you to put skill points into magic related skills, and if you do not have those skills in your list, you can dabble in magic by putting your precious general points into them.

 Look at the example adventures in the free rules, where you have a wizard who has a Flame spell at 45%, dealing 3d6 damage at 50 feet range.
 Not that different from the Elf Hunter who has a Long Bow attack at 60%, dealing 1d10 damage.
-The Flame spell seems to work like a cantrip, but you might need to spend power points on it, which would offset the higher damage by consuming a limited resource.
+Many spells need to spend power points on them, which would offset the higher damage or impact by consuming a limited resource.

 Characteristics

-Size is the one additional characteristic absent in D&D. It represents body mass and co-determines hit points and damage output.
-I think this is elegant way to capture the influence of size, in comparison D&D has to fudge this by giving large creatures lots of hit dice.
-Some creatures are a lot larger than humans, and these creatures can have massive hit points and damage bonuses.
-A giant or star spawn of Cthulhu can mush you with a single hit.
+Size is the one additional characteristic that differs a lot from D&D. Here it is a numerical attribute, and it represents body mass and co-determines hit points and damage output.
+I think this is elegant way to capture the influence of size, in comparison D&D has to fudge this with its category system (by giving large creatures lots of hit dice, multiples on damage dice etc.).
+Some creatures in BRPS are a lot larger than humans, and these creatures can have massive hit points and damage bonuses.
+A giant or Star Spawn of Cthulhu can mush you with a single hit.
 This feels a lot more realistic if you think about it, but of course is less heroic.

 All creatures have these characteristics, another thing that D&D took over starting with 3e.
 Human characters roll 3D6 to determine their attributes, with 2D6+6 for intelligence and size, so the range is mostly between 3 and 18.
 Derived from these characteristics are